How to Monitor and Protect Your Home Hub with UPS + Jeedom

 root@jeedom-stgreg2:~# apt-get install nut

-We make a new section for the UPS, as in this example.
-As my UPS is connected via usb, the port configuration can be set to auto.
+Create a new section in the config file for the UPS, as in this example.
+Since my UPS is USB-connected, I set the port to auto.

-Nota: don’t use spaces in section’s name (the one in brackets [ ]).
+Note: Don’t use spaces in the section name (the term inside the brackets [ ]).

 [Eaton_Ellipse_1200_Pro]